Milton High School (Wisconsin)

 Milton High School is a public high school located in Milton, Wisconsin.
-Its enrollment was estimated at 1,065 students for the 2018-19 school year.
+Its enrollment was estimated at 1,065 students for the 2018–19 school year.

 Academics

 MHS offers Advanced Placement classes.
 About a third of the student body takes at least one AP class throughout their tenure at MHS.

 Demographics

 92 percent of Milton students are white, four percent Hispanic, two percent Asian and one percent black, while one percent of students identify as two or more races.

 Activities

-MHS has three show choirs: the mixed-gender Choralation, the freshman Revolution, and the single-gender Octave Above.
+MHS has two show choirs: the mixed-gender Choralation, and the single-gender Octave Above.
 Choralation and Octave Above have found success in their respective divisions, with Choralation winning a competition at Monona Grove High School in 2018.
 The show choirs also host their own competition, Milton Rock the Rock (formerly known as the Choralation Invitational), which takes place the third weekend of January.

 Athletics

 Milton is in the Badger Conference.
 Previously they were in the Southern Lakes Conference, but in 2010 moved to the Badger Conference because of a regional realignment of schools to better represent student enrollment.